 Our management, which includes our principal executive officer and principal financial officer, assessed the effectiveness of our internal control over financial reporting as of December 31, 2016.
 In making this assessment, management uses as guidance the framework developed by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in "Internal Control - Integrated Framework (2013)" and other authoritative guidance on governance and internal control.
-The assessment included extensive documenting, evaluating and testing the design and operating effectiveness of our internal control over financial reporting was effective as of December 31, 2016.
-The effectiveness of our internal control over financial reporting was effective as of December 31, 2016.
+The assessment included extensive documenting, evaluating and testing the design and operating effectiveness of our internal control over financial reporting.
+Management concluded that based on its assessment, our internal control over financial reporting was effective as of December 31, 2016.
 The effectiveness of our internal control over financial reporting as of December 31, 2016, has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report included herein.